-On each medical mission, we hold health education workshops covering topics such as healthy lifestyle options, nutritional wellness, health maintenance and disease prevention skills.
-We assist with the school fees of talented low-income students, donate computer equipment and school supplies and support community improvement projects (i.e. the building of the Mt.
-Hannah Community Resource Center in rural Jamaica which houses a well utilized library).
-We have had international health missions to Jamaica, Dominican Republic, St. Vincents, Grenada, Carriacou, India, Haiti, Ghana, Nigeria and Ethiopia.
+On each medical mission, we hold health education workshops covering topics such as healthy lifestyle options, nutritional wellness, health maintenance, and disease prevention skills.
+We assist with the school fees of talented low-income students, donate computer equipment and school supplies, and support community improvement projects (i.e. the building of the Mt.
+Hannah Community Resource Center in rural Jamaica which houses a well-utilized library).
+We have had international health missions to Jamaica, Dominican Republic, St. Vincent, Grenada, Carriacou, India, Haiti, Ghana, Nigeria and Ethiopia.

-The mission of OID is to promote and preserve the health, welfare and physical well-being of the poverty-stricken and needy throughout the world by engaging in charitable work projects.
+The mission of OID is to promote and preserve the health, welfare and physical well-being of the poverty-stricken and needy, throughout the world by engaging in chartiable work projects.